-If you have any questions about this medication, please direct them towards your doctor.
+If you have any questions about this medication, please direct them to your doctor.
 If they have any physical material in which they can give you, such as a pamphlet, be sure to read up on all that you can about this medication.

 When ready to apply the medication, get your hair wet, and then put a small amount of the shampoo in your hand and then lather your hair, when finished rinse it completely off your scalp.
 Dosage and length of treatment depends on the type of infection you have.
 Do not apply this more often then what has been prescribed to you.
 Your condition will not get any better but the risk of side effects may increase.